-- Ingest large volumes of data (millions of individual electrical load values) from multiple OEM aircraft baselines and unique customer modified formats for newly inducted to decades old aircraft
+- Ingests large volumes of data (millions of individual electrical load values) from multiple OEM aircraft baselines and unique customer modified formats for newly inducted to decades old aircraft

-- Codify the 1000’s of calculations unique to each OEM, fleet type and sub-fleet type
+- Codifies the 1000’s of calculations unique to each OEM, fleet type and sub-fleet type

-- Support individual configurations required to re produce OEM analysis
+- Supports individual configurations required to re produce OEM analysis

 - Provide intelligent validation and error checking to enable continuous real time analysis of modifications being affected

-- Ensure usability so that technicians and engineers not trained in OEM ELA could understand and use the application without reliance on wiring diagrams, spreadsheets and senior electrical engineer guidance
+- Is designed to enable technicians and engineers not trained in OEM ELAs to understand an aircraft’s electrical configuration and test projects without wiring diagrams, spreadsheets and senior electrical engineer guidance